zigzaga00/computing-zz00/y5/programming/autumn-one/README.md

 21. **Portal**
     - An element in the game that transports the spaceship to another part of the stage or to a new backdrop.

-These vocabulary terms will help students understand the key concepts and instructions as they work on their Space Adventure projects.
+These vocabulary terms will help students understand the key concepts and instructions as they work on their Space Lander projects.

 ---